triton-inference-server/server/docs/model_configuration.md

 ### Maximum Batch Size

-The *max_batch_size* property indicates the maximum batch size that the model supports for the **[types of batching](architecture.md#models-and-schedulers) that can be exploited by Triton**.
+The *max_batch_size* property indicates the maximum batch size that the model supports for the [types of batching](architecture.md#models-and-schedulers) that can be exploited by Triton.
 If the model's batch dimension is the first dimension, and all inputs and outputs to the model have this batch dimension, then Triton can use its [dynamic batcher](#dynamic-batcher) or [sequence batcher](#sequence-batcher) to automatically use batching with the model.
-In this case *max_batch_size* should be set to a value
->=1 that indicates the maximum batch size that Triton should use with the model.
+In this case *max_batch_size* should be set to a value greater-or-equal-to 1 that indicates the maximum batch size that Triton should use with the model.

 For models that do not support batching, or do not support batching in the specific ways described above, *max_batch_size* must be set to